FarhanMS123/WebServer/README.md

 ### POST Handler

 There is a built-in POST Handler ready to use.
 It would parse `application/json`, `application/octet-stream`, `text/plain`, `application/x-www-form-urlencoded`, and `multipart/form-data` and put the data in `req.body`.
 For files upload, they will be saved temporary in `tmp` directory and set the files list to `req.files`.
+The files saved in temporary folder that never handled will auto removed in 60 seconds.
 You need to set `tmp` directory, otherwise you could leave it as default.

 ```javascript
 app.set("tmp_folder", path.resolve("./tmp"));